Fornication/Arkays-Commandment/README.md

 ## Creating your Character

 #### After you configure the Skyrim Unbound MCM and you're finished customizing your character, select `Stay Here`.
+Do not select any of the other options.

 #### If you chose to use survival mods
 - Enable Sunhelm in its MCM Menu.
 Configure Sunhelm's MCM to your liking.